SHE: Stepwise Hybrid Examination Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

 \subsubsection{Policy Model Training Details}

 To evaluate the proposed approach, we use the \texttt{Tbstar-42B-A3.5} MoE model as the policy model.
 Training begins from the \texttt{Tbstar-DPO} checkpoint (see Section~\ref{sec:baselines} for details) and leverages the 39{,}161-sample dataset described in Section~\ref{sec:dataset}.
 In all experiments, the discount factor of our proposed approach is set to $\gamma = 1$.
+Detailed analysis regarding the computational overhead of SRPO is provided in Appendix~\ref{app:computaion_overhead}.